moriyoshi/pyakb48/docs/source/index.rst

 Introduction
 ------------
 This package is a port of a great Perl module Acme::AKB48 which is created by Hideo Kimura.
-Although I don't have the slightest interest in AKB48,  I happened to be under the impression of bringing Acme essence into Python world and felt like it being worth the first Acme to be ported.
+Although I don't have the slightest interest in AKB48,  I happened to be under the impression that Python world (almost) totally lacks "Acme" essence and feel like it being worth the first Acme to be ported.

 Module reference
 ----------------